abhriyaroy/WallR2.0/README.md

  ### Dagger 2
   - <a href="https://github.com/google/dagger">Dagger 2</a> is a dependency injection framework, which makes it easier to manage the         dependencies between the classes in our app.

-  It this project the dependency graph is constructed via :
+  In this project the dependency graph is constructed via :
   <ul>
     <li> An <a href="https://github.com/abhriyaroy/WallR2.0/blob/develop/app/src/main/java/zebrostudio/wallr100/android/di/AppComponent.kt">App Component</a> which is used to bind the dependency graph to the application. </li>
     <li> An <a href="https://dagger.dev/api/latest/dagger/android/AndroidInjectionModule.html">Android Injection Module</a> which helps us inject into the android framework classes.</li>